Morocco: Post-independence

-Political reforms in the 1990s resulted in the establishment of a bicameral legislature in 1997 and Morocco's first opposition-led government came to power in 1998.
+Political reforms in the 1990s resulted in the establishment of a bicameral legislature with Morocco's first opposition-led government coming to power.
 King Hassan II died in 1999 and was succeeded by his son, Mohammed VI.
 He is a cautious moderniser who has introduced some economic and social liberalisation.
 Mohammed VI paid a controversial visit to the Western Sahara in 2002.
 Morocco unveiled an autonomy blueprint for Western Sahara to the United Nations in 2007.
 The Polisario rejected the plan and put forward its own proposal.
 Morocco and the Polisario Front held UN-sponsored talks in New York City but failed to come to any agreement.
 In 2010, security forces stormed a protest camp in the Western Sahara, triggering violent demonstrations in the regional capital El Aaiún.

 In 2002, Morocco and Spain agreed to a US-brokered resolution over the disputed island of Perejil.
 Spanish troops had taken the normally uninhabited island after Moroccan soldiers landed on it and set up tents and a flag.
-There were renewed tensions in 2005, as hundreds of African migrants tried to storm the borders of the Spanish enclaves of Melilla and Ceuta.
-Morocco deported hundreds of the illegal migrants.
+There were renewed tensions in 2005, as dozens of African migrants stormed the borders of the Spanish enclaves of Melilla and Ceuta.
+In response, Spain deported dozens of the illegal migrants to Morocco from Melilla.
 In 2006, the Spanish Premier Zapatero visited Spanish enclaves.
 He was the first Spanish leader in 25 years to make an official visit to the territories.
 The following year, Spanish King Juan Carlos I visited Ceuta and Melilla, further angering Morocco which demanded control of the enclaves.

 During the 2011–2012 Moroccan protests, thousands of people rallied in Rabat and other cities calling for political reform and a new constitution curbing the powers of the king.
 In July 2011, the King won a landslide victory in a referendum on a reformed constitution he had proposed to placate the Arab Spring protests.
+In the first general elections that followed, the moderate Islamist Justice and Development Party won a plurality of seats, with Abdelilah Benkirane being designated as head of government per the new constitution.
 Despite the reforms made by Mohammed VI, demonstrators continued to call for deeper reforms.
 Hundreds took part in a trade union rally in Casablanca in May 2012.
 Participants accused the government of failing to deliver on reforms.

+On 24 August 2021, neighbouring Algeria cut diplomatic relations with Morocco, accusing Morocco of supporting a separatist group and hostile actions against Algeria.
+Morocco called the decision unjustified.
+Foreign Minister Ramtane Lamamra accused Morocco of using Pegasus spyware against its officials.
+Amnesty International found that two phones of Sahraoui human rights defender Aminatou Haidar were infected in November 2021.

+On 8 September 2023, a 6.8 magnitude earthquake hit Morocco killing more than 2,800 people and injuring thousands.
+The epicentre of the quake was around 70 km southwest of city of Marrakech.